friends-of-asaprosar/friends-of-asaprosar.github.io/planning/notes.md

 ## report

-- see excel
-- export to excel for analysis
-- inbetween on site and entering
 - nothing for PR purporses, nice to have
 - mostly diane as well

-- backups

 - read only would be arlight, but write protection